XBigTK13X/react-native-libmpv/README.md

 Run `buildscripts/docker-build.sh`

+Run `buildscripts/prep-reposlite.sh VERSION`

-Extract the `classes.jar` from the generated aar and copy/paste it into android/aar
+Copy the versioned aar and pom to android/lib

 Update the version in gradle.build